How to Write Content That Gets You Noticed (Even When You’re Just Starting Out)

 Say you’re a marketer, but you only read marketing blogs.
 You’re missing out.

 The reason?
-All your competitors are already doing it.
+All your competitors are doing the same thing.

 Consume content that your competitors won’t.